DavidMatzek/DavidMatzek/README.md

 ## Hi there I am David 👋

-- 🔭 I’m currently working on a standardized vehicle data model, calle **Vehicle Signals Specification** for BMW Group in collaboration with [COVESA](https://github.com/COVESA/vehicle_signal_specification)
+- 🔭 I’m currently working on a standardized vehicle data model, called **Vehicle Signals Specification** for BMW Group in collaboration with [COVESA](https://github.com/COVESA/vehicle_signal_specification)
 - 🌱 I’m currently learning how to use Github.
-- 👯 I’m looking to collaborate on ideas of Software Defined Vehicle.
+- 👯 I’m looking to collaborate on ideas of Software Defined Vehicle a version control.
-- 🤔 I’m looking for help with defining a stable vehicle interface invluding versioning.
+- 🤔 I’m looking for help with defining a stable vehicle interface including versioning.
+- 💬 Ask me about automotive E/E software architecture and sowftware development.

 <!--
 **DavidMatzek/DavidMatzek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.